Study: Fake job references and resume lies

 Lying about college degrees when applying for a job

-As we mentioned, two in five (41%) said they had lied about the college degree on their resume when applying for a job.
+Of the 29.6% who had lied about their college degree, more than half of those (54%) said they had lied about being a college graduate on their resume when applying for a job.
 This is likely because candidates believe they will never be questioned on the topic or asked to provide a real certificate.
 We took a closer look at this to see what the reality may be.

-Of those who included false information about their college degree, over a third (36.2%) said that they did have a degree, but they lied about what subject their degree was in.
-Almost a quarter (24.5%) said they had a degree when they weren’t actually a college graduate, more than 1 in 5 (23.8%) lied about the grade they got, and 10.5% even lied about which college they attended.
+Of those who included false information about their college degree, over a third (35.1%) said that they did have a degree, but they lied about what subject their degree was in.
+Around a quarter (26%) lied about the grade they got, and 11.9% even lied about which college they attended.

 Fake college degrees and transcripts

-With two in five lying about their college degrees to boost their chances of landing a job or internship, some may take this further and look to buy a fake college certificate and/or transcript online.
-Our own research of online fake (advertised as ‘novelty’) degree companies conducted alongside this survey found that for a fake degree and transcript from your chosen college, job hunters would need to pay an average of $270.
+With three in 10 lying about their college degrees, some may take this further and look to buy a fake college certificate and/or transcript online.
+Our own research of online fake (advertised as ‘novelty’) degree companies conducted alongside this survey found that for a fake degree and transcript from your chosen college, job hunters would need to pay an average of $183.50.

 Using fake references on a resume

-Overall, 2 in 5 (40.3%) said they had lied specifically about the references on their resume.
-Most commonly, people use a friend or family member (47%), with over a third (34.3%) making someone up, and 16.9% said they used an online service to create a fake reference.
+Despite this, most commonly, people use a friend or family member (37.3%), with over a third (35%) making someone up, and 18.5% said they used an online service to create a fake reference.

 Fake job reference services